DRMF/DRMF-Seeding-Project/KLSadd_insertion/README.md

 NOTE: when you run updateChapters.py or linetest.py you need the KLSadd.tex file, tempchap9.tex, and tempchap14.tex in order to run the program.
 The program *generates* updated9.tex and updated14.tex files.

 **THIS MEANS YOU SHOULD NOT RUN updateChapters.py OR linetest.py FROM YOUR GIT DIRECTORY.
 THE CHAPTER FILES ARE NOT PUBLIC DOMAIN, DO NOT COMMIT THEM!
 COPY THE FILES OVER INTO A SEPERATE DIRECTORY AND THEN COPY THEM BACK OVER WHEN YOU ARE READY TO COMMIT**

+**Edward, check the EdwardTasks.txt file to check what's done and what needs work, if your github is still down just try to write out what the method should be like in a seperate file**